mrchrisadams/sonniesedge-website/content/talks/dear-developer.md

 <div class="comp-talk__text">
 <h3>Universal CSS</h3>
 <p>Now that we've created our universal HTML, let's create some universal CSS.
-<p>Now, this is a slighly more tricky one, as there's a few ways of delivering CSS that works for everybody.
+<p>Now, this is a slightly more tricky one, as there's a few ways of delivering CSS that works for everybody.
 But for this example I'm going to show a two-stage approach.
 There are other equally valid ways to do this, but I'll concentrate on the two stage for now.

 <p>This means that you initially just add an an ultra basic stylesheet.
 Call this your Core stylesheet.
 It's barely more than styled HTML.
 Maybe it will add a max-width to your main content to stop it going fluid across wide screens.
 But no more than that.
 It's all flow content, running vertically down your page, with no positioning attempted.